-You can find out if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Pull off the thermostat and look at the wiring.
+- Remove the thermostat and find the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+- If there are five or six multicolored wires, you have what you need for a smart thermostat.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is typically blue.

 - If there are three or four thin multicolored wires, you’re almost there.
 Ensure the C wire isn’t tucked within the wall.
 If you can’t find one, we may be able to install one for you or you may be able to operate your new thermostat without one.

 - If you have two thick wires, you may be able to use a smart thermostat with an adaptor just for high-voltage systems.
 Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to install new wiring.